rajerai/learning-library/oci-library/oci-hol/block-volume/bv/block-volume.md

     - **iSCSI:** iSCSI attachments are the only option when connecting block volumes to bare metal instances.
 Once the volume is attached, you need to log in to the instance and use the iscsiadm command-line tool to configure the iSCSI connection

-     - **Paravirtualized** Paravirtualized attachments are now an option when attaching volumes to VM instances.
+     - **Paravirtualized:** Paravirtualized attachments are now an option when attaching volumes to VM instances.
 For VM instances launched from Oracle-Provided Images, you can select this option for Linux-based images published.
 Once you attach a volume using the paravirtualized attachment type, it is ready to use, you do not need to run any additional commands.
 However, due to the overhead of virtualization, this reduces the maximum IOPS performance for larger block volumes, see [Paravirtualized Attachment Performance](https://docs.cloud.oracle.com/iaas/Content/Block/Concepts/blockvolumeperformance.htm#paraPerf) for more information.

 2. Go to the Compute instance Menu, and navigate to the VM instance you created before and click on the **Attached Block Volumes** link.